Hninyeeko/CS122_SpotifyRecommender/README.md

 Team Chrapple: Apple Ko and Christopher Oh

 This project is implemented in two parts: Spotify Dashboard and the Song Recommendation System.
-SpotifyDashboard.ipynb contains the code to build the music dashboard and Listenbrainz Recommendation.ipynb contains the code for the song recommendation system.
+SpotifyDashboard.ipynb contains the code to build the Spotify music dashboard and Listenbrainz Recommendation.ipynb contains the code for the song recommendation system.

 **How to Run the Spotify Music Dashboard Program**